kant2002/SqlMarshal/README.md

     - [Bidirectional parameters](#Bidirectional-parameters)

 # Temporary limitations or plans
-Current version of library has several limitation which not because it cannot be implemented reasonably, but because there was lack ot time to think through all options.
+Current version of library has several limitations which not because it cannot be implemented reasonably, but because there was lack of time to think through all options.
 So I list all current limitations, so any user would be aware about them.
 I think about these options like about plan to implement them.

-- No ability to specify length of intput/output string parameters, or type `varchar`/`nvarchar`.
+- No ability to specify length of input/output string parameters, or type `varchar`/`nvarchar`.
-- No ability execute custom SQL
 - Simplified ORM for just mapping object properties from DbDataReader
 - Ability to specify fields in code in the order different then returned from SQL.
 - Automatic generation of DbSet<T> inside DbContext, since when working with stored procedures this is most likely burden.